-Post-university can be a financially difficult time and there may come a point in which you want to boost your main income and pay off some of those pesky student overdrafts and debts as quickly as possible.
+Post-university can be a financially difficult time and there may come a point in which you want to boost your main income and pay off some of those pesky student overdrafts or start saving for a house deposit.
 The Independent has reported that 40% of UK workers have a side hustle alongside their day job, as university debts continue to mount up and employment has become increasingly insecure.
 Whether it’s selling items, doing odd jobs, or creating something for money, side hustling can be a great way to generate some extra money after you’ve graduated.
 In order to help you do this, we’ve put together a guide to help you understand what makes a profitable side hustle and what they have in common, followed by a list of our top 20 suggestions of ideas to make money.

 Naturally each type of side hustle has a different earning potential.
 Some pay a standard rate by the hour such as babysitting or pet sitting, whereas freelance creative work such as writing or design work can pay much more.
 The more lucrative side hustles are dependent on putting in effort to meet deadlines and generate a good body of work, which is much more demanding and possibly stressful.
 For example, freelance designers can charge anywhere from £100 upward for a group of logo designs, whereas pet-sitting could be around £5 an hour.
 Identifying what you are willing to do for extra work, how much time you have, and understanding your skill sets and talents will help you pick a side hustle that works best for you.
 Whether you want a low commitment or a highly profitable income, there is something out there to meet your needs and skills.